What's the right door material for your home?

 Composite doors combine the benefits of different materials.

-A composite door has a solid hardwood frame, insulated with a high-density foam and covered with glass-reinforced plastic (GRP) skin.
+A composite door has a solid hardwood frame, insulated with high-density foam and covered with glass-reinforced plastic (GRP) skin.
 Made using polyester resins and fibreglass, this durable ‘thermoplastic’ outer coating is also used for the underside of boats, making it robust for a front or back door.

 Composite doors are the only doors that can feature double rebates.
 A door rebate is where the door panel overlaps the frame along the edges, creating a barrier against water.
 Double rebates overlap twice, for increased energy efficiency and weather tightness.
 Dual rebated composite doors are often 50% thicker than regular front doors and feature triple glazing as standard.